nadbrunn3/findLlamas/README.md

 - The auto-loader groups assets by the day they were taken and writes JSON files like `public/data/days/2025-08-14.json`.
 - Scheduling: there is no built-in scheduler.
 Run the loader manually or via an external cron job; each run processes one day and will overwrite that day's file on subsequent runs.
 - `ADMIN_TOKEN` (optional): protects admin endpoints.
 If set, the import button and other admin actions send this token in an `x-admin-token` header.
+- `LOCAL_MEDIA_DIR` (optional): absolute path to a folder of synced media.
+When set, imported photos point to `/media/` URLs instead of proxying through Immich.
+Missing thumbnails are generated on demand into a `thumbs/` subfolder using [`sharp`](https://sharp.pixelplumbing.com/).

 Minimal `.env` example: